ysde/grafana-backup-tool/README.md

 ```

 To create and obtain a `Token` for your Grafana server, please refer to the [official documentation](https://grafana.com/docs/grafana/latest/http_api/auth/).

-**NOTE** that you need to generate a `Token` with an `Admin` role for the backup to succeed, otherwise you will have potentially permission issues.
+**NOTE** that you need to generate a `Token` with an `Admin` role for the backup to succeed, otherwise you will have potential permission issues.
-- If you use the hard-coded settings in `src/conf/` directory, but you have multiple instances of Grafana servers in your network that you would like to backup, you can create multiple settings files in the `src/conf/` directory (for example, where each settings file is named as the hostname of the server that it will backup) and use them when running `backup_grafana.sh` and `restore_grafana.sh` scripts.

 ## Installation
 First clone this repo